Ready to Host a HundrED GLocal? Here's What You Need to Know...

 Organizing a HundrED GLocal should be easy and fun.
 The events are led by a host HundrED Ambassador who can gather a local team which may comprise of like-minded people, interested supporters and other HundrED Ambassadors from the region.
 The team is completely responsible for the logistics of the event as well as other efforts like marketing and finalizing the innovations that get showcased during the event.

 The Head of Community from HundrED will offer three calls for brainstorming, planning and promotional efforts.
-HundrED will provide general materials like HundrED posters, stickers/stamps, and community publicity including the possibility to live stream on the HundrED Facebook Page and help with creating Eventbrite and Facebook events.
+HundrED will provide e-materials like HundrED posters, stickers/stamps, and community publicity including the possibility to live stream on the HundrED Facebook Page and help with creating Eventbrite and Facebook events.

 We aim to host a HundrED GLocal in every continent in the world by 2020.
 Will your country be next?